fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 the so-called "four fifths rule" or "80% rule" used to assess whether a model (or mitigation technique) has produced a 'fair' result.
-Typically, the rule is implemented by using the demographic parity ratio introduced in the :ref:`assessment_demographic_parity` section above, with a result considered 'fair' if the ratio exceeds 80% for all identified subgroups.
+Typically, the rule is implemented by using the demographic parity ratio introduced in the :ref:`assessment_demographic_parity` section above (within Fairlearn, one can use :func:`demographic_parity_ratio`), with a result considered 'fair' if the ratio exceeds 80% for all identified subgroups.
 *Application of this threshold is wrong in many scenarios.*

 As we note in many other places in the Fairlearn documentation, 'fairness'